oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/artifacts/ts/NFTTest.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/artifacts/ts/NFTTest.ts)

 This code defines a contract factory and a contract instance for a smart contract called NFTTest.
-The contract is defined using the Alephium Web3 library, which provides a set of functions and types for interacting with the Alephium blockchain.
+The contract is defined using the Oxygenium Web3 library, which provides a set of functions and types for interacting with the Oxygenium blockchain.

 The NFTTest contract has two methods: getTokenUri and getCollectionId.
 The getTokenUri method returns the URI of a token, while the getCollectionId method returns the ID of the collection that the token belongs to.
 Both methods take no arguments.